 There hasn't been a lot of teaching on prayer in the modern Western world.
 And if you have had teaching on prayer, it probably only used one model or method.

-Perhaps you have been told to use the Lord’s Prayer as a model, or to pray with a Bible or Bible commentary.
+Perhaps you've been told to use the Lord’s Prayer as a model, or to pray with a Bible or Bible commentary.
 Or perhaps you have been taught the nuts and bolts of how to pray.
-Our founder was taught to set a prayer time – preferably 30 minutes to an hour, usually in the morning – and to read the Bible and talk to God.
+Our founder Michelle was taught to set a prayer time – preferably 30 minutes to an hour, usually in the morning – and to read the Bible and talk to God.

 Of course, these are great things to do.
 It all sounds simple enough, and sometimes, with effort and discipline, we can keep going.
 But after a while the initial joy can seem to ebb away.
 We can be left wondering if we are going through the motions of prayer, with a nagging sensation that it should somehow be better than this.